Table of Contents

 You can choose to either install Maple locally in your computer by ordering a copy of Maple from UNC’s Software Acquisition office or run Maple on a Research Computing server.

 |Installed Version(s):||2015, 2016|

 You can install Maple locally in your computer.
 Maple is available to faculty and staff through UNC Software Acquisition Office.
 Please visit their webpage for more information.

-- Invoking applications on a Research Computing Server from a UNIX/Linux/Mac OSX desktop computer
+- Invoking applications on a Research Computing Server from a Linux/Mac OSX desktop computer

 - Invoking applications on a Research Computing Server from a Microsoft Windows computer

 - Maple Common FAQs.
 It contains a number of answers that may be useful for users new to this software.